StefLove/EoS-original-Partial/README.md

 &nbsp;&nbsp;&nbsp; The result of these improvements of mine is that my code is faster and more dynamic than the old one.
 <p />

-Now you see that the developer who wrote the bad code was'nt that very skilled,<br />
+Now you see that the developer who wrote the bad code was'nt that very skilled (more of a frontend developer),<br />
 despite an education of 5 years in IT technology and programming !<br />
 You just can't just be a plain developer, you must be an excellent developer who delivers code that works and looks nice !
 <p />